Green's Function Approach to Interacting Higher-order Topological Insulators: Stability of higher-order topological phases

 Consider a sample that microscopically realizes a higher-order topological insulator, e.g., the model in Eq.\eqref{HOTImodel} and possibly with interactions, but has the macroscopic shape of a cylinder with axis along $z$ direction, instead of the cubic shape in Fig.\ref{fig_hinge}(a).
 If there is no $\Delta_2$ term, the system is a first-order topological insulator and the effective Hamiltonian on the side surface of the cylinder is a gapless Dirac cone described by \be \tilde H_{s}=k_\phi \sigma_1+k_z\sigma_2. \ee Here $k_\phi$ is the momentum component along the circumferential direction.
 The $\Delta_2$ term breaks $T$ and $C_4$ separately and generates a surface mass term with angle dependence $\cos 2\phi$ such that it flips sign under fourfold rotation.
-The effective Hamiltonian for the surface becomes \be H_s=-i\frac{1}{R}\frac{\partial}{\partial\phi}\sigma_1+k_z\sigma_2+m_{s}\cos 2\phi \sigma_3. \ee Here $R$ is the radius of the cylinder.
-The system is still periodic along $z$ direction and the $z$-dependence of eigenstates are of the usual Bloch form $e^{ik_z z}$.
+The effective Hamiltonian for the surface becomes \be H_s=-i\frac{1}{R}\frac{\partial}{\partial\phi}\sigma_1+k_z\sigma_2+m_{s}\cos 2\phi \sigma_3. \ee Here $R$ is the radius of the cylinder. {In the thermodynamic limit $R\rightarrow\infty$, the surface mass approaches the value of a flat surface and does not depend on $R$.} The system is still periodic along $z$ direction and the $z$-dependence of eigenstates are of the usual Bloch form $e^{ik_z z}$.
 To find boundary modes with zero energy, we focus on $k_z=0$ and solve the following differential equation to obtain the eigenstates of the surface Hamiltonian: \bea

 =E . \eea This equation can be solved by expanding $a(\phi)$ and $b(\phi)$ in terms of $e^{\pm in\phi}$.
 The solution shows that for large $R$ there are four eigenstates with zero energy located at $\phi=\pm\frac{\pi}{4},\pm\frac{3\pi}{4}$, as in Fig.\ref{fig_cyhinge}(a),(b).
 These eigenstates are close to Gaussian functions of $\phi$ and are spatially separated.
 The small angular width $\Delta\phi$ and the extended nature along $z$ direction make these eigenstates effectively "hinge states" although the cylindrical boundary has no hinge.